wild-blue-yonder/butterflies/README.md

 ## Begin with the basics!
 But first I recommend you to [start reading there](./basics/README.md).
 These simple examples will help you start your programmatic interactions with the Bluesky network.

+## Simple automations
+The simple, but useful automations like splitting a long text into a thread of posts or a thread of images, moving the followed people into lists and back... are described in the [simple automations](./sa/README.md) section.

+## Intelligent automations
+The intelligent automations show you how to use Language Models for making your 'social presence' less stressful and more meaningful.
+They are described in the [intelligent automations](./ia/README.md) section.